rammazzoti2000/tic-toc-toe/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is the Microverse Tic-tak-toe project.
-In this project user can play game on the command line where two human players can play against each other and the board is displayed in between turns
+This is the Microverse Tic-Tac-Toe project.
+In this project users can play game on the command line where two human players can play against each other and the board is displayed in between turns

 [![Product Name Screen Shot][product-screenshot]](https://repl.it/@AlexandruBangau/tic-toc-toe)